Rs.71.50for 1 strip(s) (10 tablets each)

 lactation

-Mecothyl 8mg Tablet may be taken with or without food, but it is better to take it at a fixed time.
+Mecothyl 8mg Tablet may be taken with or without food.

 None